Jobs at Desert Adventures

 The management and staff at Desert Adventures would like to thank you for your interest in joining our team as a naturalist guide.
 We hope that the following information will help you understand the nature of the job, the application process and the training program required to be offered a position.

-- Application and Telephone Interview: Please complete the following one-page application.
+To be considered for a position, please complete the application below.
 If your application contains the required qualifications, you will be contacted for a telephone interview.
 If there is mutual interest in proceeding with the process, you will be invited to the Desert Adventures office for an in-person interview.

-- Interview: This will be your opportunity to learn more about Desert Adventures, and for us to evaluate your potential to become a Naturalist Guide.
-After interviewing all applicants, selected individuals will be invited to participate in training.
+This will be your opportunity to learn more about Desert Adventures, and for us to evaluate your potential to become a Naturalist Guide.
+After interviewing all applicants, selected individuals will be invited to participate in our training prpgram.

 Desert Adventures is an equal opportunity employer and is committed to diversity, inclusiveness, and a welcoming environment for all of our team members.
 Consistent with this commitment, all qualified individuals are considered for employment and employees are treated during employment without regard to any legally protected status including race, color, creed, religion, national origin, age, sex, marital status, disability, sexual orientation, or veteran status.